-If an academic extension is granted which involves re-sitting an exam or repeating a module, either in the past or in the future, such as re-submitting a dissertation, you will be permitted to make a Tier 4 visa application either within the UK or outside of the UK for the extension period.
+If an academic extension is granted which involves re-sitting an exam or repeating a module, either in the past or in the future, such as re-submitting a dissertation, you will be permitted to make a Student visa application either within the UK or outside of the UK for the extension period.

 You will be able to do this as soon as your student record has been updated with this information (usually shortly after the exam board is held in November).

 If you decide to make this application within the UK, you must submit your visa application before your current visa expiry date.

 If you are required to re-sit multiple exams with long gaps in between, this will be considered 'resit without residence' and NOT academic extension.
 You should be aware that you may not be eligible for student visa sponsorship for one or more of the exams.
 Please visit our 'Re-sit without residence' page for more information.

 Where an academic extension is granted for any other reason, for example because you require additional time to complete a Master's degree before submitting your thesis, perhaps due to ill health, or you need additional time to complete a Master's by Research degree, you may need to make a new student visa application from outside of the UK.
 Please contact us so that we can assess your individual situation and advise you accordingly.